We use cookies on this site to enhance your experience.

 Below is a listing of Fall and Winter courses for the next academic year.
 Course descriptions are available in the Academic Calendar.
 Detailed course outlines are available through MyLS on the BEAWS Programs page.
 All students in Biology, Environmental Science and Water Science and Environmental Health programs should have access to these MyLS resources.
 If you would like to arrange access, please write to bioadvising@wlu.ca with your request.

-The following courses contain a laboratory component
+The following courses contain a laboratory component:

 A directed studies course is an irregular course that enables senior students to work on an independent project under the guidance of a faculty member.
 Each BI495 course is unique and tailored to the particular project that a student undertakes (with the direction from a faculty member in Biology).
-Usually the topic is related to the research area/expertise of the supervisor.
-If you are interested in a Directed Studies please click on this link for more information Directed Study

 Original Special Topics |